Crime in South Africa: Residential and farm land

-Land invasion in and around South Africa's major cities is a growing concern, and affects private as well as state-owned land.
-Formerly land grabs were typically carried out by locals while expanding their cramped informal settlements.
-More recently land occupations are organised by persons who take advantage of uncertainty around the relevant land policy.
+Land invasion in and around major cities is a growing concern, and affects private as well as state-owned land.
+Land grabs were formerly linked to the expansion of cramped informal settlements.
+More recently land occupations were organised by persons who take advantage of uncertainty around the relevant land policy.
 People are encouraged by SMS to act in unison, and drive from afar to illegally occupy plots which are sold unlawfully for profit.
-As of 2021, R1,000 to R5,000 is charged for a plot that lacks water tanks, electricity or any basic services, but the price rises to R120,000 if the scam is profitable.
-Victims of invasions (as opposed to trespassing) have recourse to the court for an eviction order in terms of the Prevention of Illegal Eviction From and Unlawful Occupation of Land Act, 1998 (Act 19 of 1998).
-If government acquires residential land the process may be hijacked by corrupt officials.
-Likewise individuals who successfully approached the Department of Agriculture, Land Reform and Rural Development (DALRRD) for access to agricultural land have found that they are harassed and face eviction from their farms when refusing to pay bribes to corrupt officials.
-Communities on the verges of expanding open-cast mines have found that they are subjected to intense intimidation when not willing to sell.
-Coastal communities likewise contend that they are forcibly deprived of their customary access to coastal and oceanic resources by political and corporate agents.
+As of 2021, R1,000 to R5,000 was charged for a plot that lacks water tanks, electricity or any basic services, but the price rises to R120,000 if the scam is profitable.
+When the government acquires residential land the process may be hijacked by corrupt officials.
+Likewise individuals who successfully approached the DALRRD for access to agricultural land have found that they are harassed and face eviction from their farms when refusing to pay bribes to corrupt officials.

+Communities on the verges of expanding open-cast mines have found that they are subjected to intense intimidation when not willing to sell, and coastal communities likewise contend that they are forcibly deprived of their customary access to coastal and oceanic resources by political and corporate agents.
 In 2015 the government implemented additional protective measures relating to RDP properties, after many scams relating to transactions in RDP plots and houses came to light.
 Swindlers posing as department or municipal officials have also sold state, municipal or private land.
+The courts have repeatedly upheld an interdict brought by AfriForum against the EFF for inciting land occupation.
+Victims of invasions (as opposed to trespassing) have recourse to the court for an eviction order in terms of the Prevention of Illegal Eviction From and Unlawful Occupation of Land Act, 1998 (Act 19 of 1998).
 A land court is envisaged.

 Building hijacking

-City buildings are regularly hijacked by syndicates.
-In Johannesburg alone, this has led to thousands of arrests by the JMPD unit and the return of 73 buildings to their rightful owners.
-Hijacked buildings have also been highlighted as dens for criminal activities.
+City buildings and suburban houses are regularly hijacked by syndicates who collect rent from immigrants and the homeless, and these become dens for additional criminal activities.
+In Johannesburg alone, the JMPD unit has made thousands of arrests and had returned 73 buildings to their rightful owners by 2018, while by 2023 another 100 or so hijacked buildings remained in the city.
+After a 2023 fire in a hijacked government building, it was revealed that 1,260 government buildings were known to be illegally occupied, while the asset registers of metros and municipalities would likely reveal more.
+Sihle Zikalala was tasked with a review of the government's 29,000 buildings.